hmcts/slack-help-bot/README.md

 1. If a user requests a help request to be summarised, all comments are retrieved and sent to AI services for summarisation.

+Ticket taxonomy analysis and exports:

+1. Ensure the Jira, Slack, and Azure settings in `.env` are configured and authenticate locally with `az login`.
+2. Run an analysis for a start date and number of days:
+   `npm run analyse -- --start-date=2026-08-01 --days=7`
+3. Or provide an exclusive end date:
+   `npm run analyse -- --start-date=2026-08-01 --end-date=2026-09-01`
+4. The command exports JSON checkpoints, an Excel workbook, and a Markdown report to `analysis-output/`.
+The Excel workbook contains issue-level analysis and category/sub-category distributions.
+5. Use `--output=<directory>` to choose another export directory, or `--force` to reassess tickets instead of reusing checkpoints.

 Azure resources:

 - All azure resources are created in the [`components/infrastructure`](./components/infrastructure) folder.